 4002.
 General requirements for LL.M. degree.
 A student must enroll in and receive a grade of P or better in 24 units of course work at the College to qualify for a UC Law SF LL.M. degree.
 Except as otherwise provided in this section, with the approval of the Dean of Students and the Associate Dean for Global Programs, a candidate for the LL.M. degree who has successfully completed a course of at least two units in a summer program offered by the College taken during either summer session in the summer immediately prior to attending the mandatory orientation program for LL.M. students may graduate after receiving a grade of P or better in 22 units of course work at the College.
-All units for courses taken at the College successfully completed by §4002.
+All units for courses taken at the College successfully completed by a candidate for the LL.M. degree in any subsequent summer will count toward the units required by §4002.
 If transfer credits have been approved by the Associate Dean for Global Programs and the Dean of Students pursuant to §4016, a student may qualify for the LL.M. degree after enrolling in and receiving a grade of P or better (or the equivalent from another ABA approved U.S. law school) in 24 units of course work, provided that at least 15 units are completed at the College.